na-na-hi/renget/archive/pcrgjpstartguide.md

 # JP New player guide/recommendations

 - If you want something updated in this rentry, just quote the OP.
-[TOC2]
+- If you're looking for advice on units in general, please visit [the more general rentry.](https://rentry.org/pcrgGeneralizedInfo)
+- For information on units with a released 6 Star, please visit [the 6 Star rentry.](https://rentry.org/Six_Star) [TOC2]

 ##->How do I start on JP?<-